 If you’re looking for something a bit heartier, their Gentleman’s Afternoon Tea is a substantial menu consisting of homemade pies, tarts, filling sandwiches and a variety of sweet treats – all of which is washed down with a pot of strong tea and a flight of three beers.

 The Ivy on the Square

-It’s luxurious afternoon tea includes an array of sandwiches, including grilled chicken and truffle mayonnaise brioche, freshly baked fruit scones with clotted cream, fresh strawberries and strawberry preserve, while the moreish sweets include delights such as chocolate plant pot, madeleine cake with lemon curd, red velvet raspberry cake and a strawberry milkshake, all accompanied by a choice of teas, infusions or coffees.
+Its luxurious afternoon tea includes an array of sandwiches, freshly baked fruit scones with clotted cream, fresh strawberries and strawberry preserve.
+The moreish sweets include delights such as chocolate plant pot, madeleine cake with lemon curd, red velvet raspberry cake and a strawberry milkshake, all accompanied by a choice of teas, infusions or coffees.